dominickpastore/ruddr/docs/notifiers.rst

 If none of the built-in notifiers below meet your needs, Ruddr can be extended with notifiers from PyPI, or you can write your own (see :ref:`notifier_dev`).

-Timed Notifier
+IFace Notifier
 --------------

-Type: ``timed``
+Type: ``iface``

-A timed notifier periodically checks the IP address of an attached network interface.
+An iface notifier periodically checks the IP address of an attached network interface.
 This is a good choice when Ruddr is running on your router itself.

 **Sample config (with defaults commented)**::

     [notifier.main]
-    type = timed
+    type = iface
     iface = eth0
     #ipv6_prefix = 64
     #interval = 1800